Perfectionism in Moral and Political Philosophy

 Here we need to proceed with caution.
 The extent to which perfectionism licenses the coercive promotion of the good depends, among other things, on the degree to which autonomy or liberty is itself recognized to be a perfectionist good.
 On some versions of perfectionism the harm principle would be an anti-perfectionist principle, while on others it would not be.
 Consider, in this regard, Mill’s own defense of the harm principle.
 For Mill “individuality” is an essential component of a good human life.
 Mill’s notion of individuality can be understood to be a conception of autonomy.
 A person is autonomous for Mill if he leads his life on his own terms and develops his capacities and faculties according to “his own mode of laying out his existence” (Mill 1859, 64).
 The important point for present purposes is not Mill’s particular characterization of autonomy, but rather the structure of his view.
 Autonomy is understood to be an essential aspect of a good human life, not a separate norm.
 And the value of autonomy explains, at least in part, why Mill recommends the harm principle.

 The Millian defense of the harm principle sits well with the perfectionist focus on good human lives.
-Its availability nicely illustrates how perfectionist politics can be consistent with a strong rejection of state coercion.
+(Brink 2013) Its availability nicely illustrates how perfectionist politics can be consistent with a strong rejection of state coercion.
 But it is natural to suspect that Mill overstates his case.
 Even granting that “individuality” is an aspect of a good human life, we should wonder why it takes priority over all other aspects.
-If a governmental policy, say a policy that criminalizes the sell and use of dangerous recreational drugs, would prevent many from ruining their lives while infringing the individuality of only a few, then, contrary to Mill, the government may do better in discharging its duty to promote good human lives by adopting the policy than by not adopting it.
+If a governmental policy, say a policy that criminalizes the sale and use of dangerous recreational drugs, would prevent many from ruining their lives while infringing the individuality of only a few, then, contrary to Mill, the government may do better in discharging its duty to promote good human lives by adopting the policy than by not adopting it.